 Disinformation is an intentional spread of false or inaccurate information designed to discredit a conflicting information or support false conclusions.
-Catholicism has perfected this tactic to a t.
+Catholicism has perfected this tactic to a tee.
 As a result, the Protestant Reformation has been caricatured and the Reformers demonized.
-Rome portrays the Reformation as a runaway train, inspired by wanton lust, arrogance or self-independence, in order to justify her apostasy and falsehood.
+Rome portrays the Reformation as a runaway train, inspired by wanton lust, arrogance and self-independence in order to justify her apostasy and falsehoods.

 Today, a number of well-researched books and Christian websites have cleared up much of the disinformation Catholics are being fed with by Rome’s legatees.
 But let’s take a look at some examples:

 “The Roman Catholic Church was the only Christian Church in existence prior to the Reformation, therefore, if it went into apostasy, then Christ’s promise that the gates of hell would not prevail against the church failed”